unsw-se3011/SENG3011_weneedREST/Reports/Final_Report/Final_Report.md

 ## Project Summary ##

-* **TODO:** discuss limitations (this is probably more about backend than front end)
-* any other points of appraisal pls feel free to add

 Overall, we are happy with our final product.

 Functionality-wise, we are proud to have been able to integrate Machine Learning and Natural Language Processing.
 We believe these 2 key features separated us from other groups, and the sheer time and effort we invested into them were worth it.
 We also believe that having the ability to summarise reports and generate graphs and other analytics based on this information was advantageous - it was tied closely to our business goals of automating outbreak report gathering, leaving the user to deal with the more important analysis since our application did all of the information scraping for them.